mmintel/chrome-bybit-extension/README.md

 # Bybit Extension for Chrome (or Brave)

-> ## This extensions helps sizing your positions to keep consistend risk and reward without the hassle.
+> ## This extensions helps sizing your positions to keep consistent risk and reward without the hassle.

 <img src="docs/screenshot.png" alt="Chrome Bybit Extension Screenshot" width="400px" />